 1. Track Trends Over Time: By comparing financial statements from different periods, you can identify trends in a company’s revenue, expenses, and overall financial performance.
 This information can provide valuable insight into the company’s past and future performance, which can help you make predictions about future growth and profitability.

 For example, suppose you’ve observed that a company’s revenue has been growing consistently over the past few years.
 In that case, you can expect this trend to continue, indicating future growth and profitability.
 On the other hand, if a company’s expenses have been increasing at a higher rate than its revenue, it may be a sign of financial stress and a potential future decline in profitability.

-2. Evaluate the Competition: Financial statements provide a wealth of information about a company's financial performance, which companies can use to compare with their competitors.
+2. Evaluate the Competition: Financial statements provide a wealth of information about a company’s financial performance, which companies can use to compare with their competitors.
 By comparing key financial ratios and trends, you can gain a deeper understanding of a company’s strengths and weaknesses relative to its competitors.
 It can provide valuable insight into the company’s competitiveness and help you make informed decisions.